CXM — Sprinklr, Inc.

 5. Notable Q&A Insights

-• AI Budgeting: Customers are not cutting core software budgets to fund AI initiatives; rather, they expect AI to be integrated into existing platforms.
+- Questions regarding AI initiatives highlighted that customers are not cutting core software budgets to fund AI; instead, they expect AI capabilities to be integrated into existing platforms.